MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Remove-Job.md

 ```

 ### -Filter

-Specifies a hash table of conditions.
-This cmdlet deletes jobs that satisfy all of the conditions.
+Deletes jobs that satisfy all the conditions established in the associated hash table.
+Enter a hash
-Enter a hash table where the keys are job properties and the values are job property values.
+table where the keys are job properties and the values are job property values.

 This parameter works only on custom job types, such as workflow jobs and scheduled jobs.
+It doesn't
-It does not work on standard background jobs, such as those created by using the **Start-Job** cmdlet.
+work on standard background jobs, such as those created by using the `Start-Job`.
-For information about support for this parameter, see the help topic for the job type.

-This parameter was introduced in Windows PowerShell 3.0.
+This parameter is introduced in PowerShell 3.0.

 ```yaml
 Type: Hashtable